 Nobody wants toe fungus.
 It can cause your toenails to smell, become misshapen or turn yellow.
 Despite the unsightly symptoms, there’s no reason to be ashamed of the fungus, as there are over three million cases of it each year.
-Though seeking toe fungus treatment from your podiatrist is not always necessary, you may want to consider it if your condition is not responding to at-home treatments.
+Though seeking toenail fungus treatment treatment from your podiatrist is not always necessary, you may want to consider it if your condition is not responding to at-home treatments.

 What Causes Toenail Fungus?

 Fungus grows in places that are warm and damp, which explains why it grows so easily on your feet.
 However, there are certain factors that make your toenail more likely to get infected and thus having to seek toenail fungus treatment.